 In this position, guides work 3-4 day-hikes on a weekly basis and are guaranteed a minimum of 12 days of work per month.

 |AREA||’23 SEASON||’23 TRAINING|

 *Part-time work available November-February.
 Full-time work to resume in March of ’24.

 In this position, guides work 3-7 day trips (up to 3-4 per month).
 Incoming guides are required to lead all trip types offered out of their program area (Backpacking trips, Base-camp trips, Inn-based trips and Llama trips).

 Llamas trips: All of Rocky Mountain programs (Colorado, Utah, and Idaho/Montana/Wyoming programs) offer llama trips.
 Incoming guides in those areas will get trained on all llama responsibilities in addition to guide training.
 No previous llama experience required!

 For more information about which National Parks and Forests are operated from which branch, please refer to the ‘Office Locations’ section at the bottom of the page.

-*Flagstaff, AZ: Multi-day Guides MUST be available in September.
-Day-Hike only guides may have part-time work the rest of the year.
+*Flagstaff, AZ: Multi-day Guides MUST be available all of September.

 The guides’ primary responsibility is to enhance the lives of our guests by doing everything in their power to lead and facilitate a safe, fun, positive, unforgettable outdoor adventure experience while fostering a respect and appreciation for the special places we travel in.